·

 Visiting Korea in August

 Visiting Korea in August is as challenging as July, but in a different way.
-There’s much less rain, more sunshine, and clearer skies, but it’s the hottest month of the year, with equally high humidity levels.
+There’s much less rain, more sunshine, and clearer skies, but it’s the hottest month of the year, with equally punishing humidity levels.
+And while the constant rain in July can definitely make travel difficult, the lack of it in August can make the air feel as heavy as a stone.
+Prepare to sweat.
+More than you thought possible.

 It’s so hot in Korea in August, you might have to resort to an ice bowl.

-The August weather in Korea is nothing less than exhausting, so it’s important to hydrate well, slather on sunscreen, and take breaks in air conditioning or shaded spots.
+The August weather in Korea is nothing less than exhausting, so it’s important to hydrate well, wear SPF 50+, and take breaks in air conditioning or shaded spots.
 With a little advance planning, you can still get out there and enjoy all that South Korea has to offer in the summer months.

 Camping with the family near mountain streams is very popular in Korea in August.